 Pistons edge short-handed Mavericks 93-89

+Drummond then calmly made both shots to seal the game for the Pistons.

+“Closing it out with a rebound and getting those two free throws — is huge,” Drummond said.
+“Got the win, so that’s really good.”

-DETROIT (AP) — Andre Drummond had 24 points and 20 rebounds, and the Detroit Pistons rallied from a nine-point deficit in the fourth quarter to beat the short-handed Dallas Mavericks 93-89 on Thursday night.
+Drummond had 24 points and 20 rebounds, and the Pistons rallied from a nine-point deficit in the fourth quarter to beat the short-handed Dallas Mavericks 93-89 on Thursday night.

+“I’m totally disappointed in our approach.
+We have everything to play for, but looked down at the other bench and saw a lot of guys who don’t play very often,” Detroit coach Dwane Casey said.
+“If you don’t play with heart and grit, you can’t win in this league, and especially not in Detroit.
+When I grew up in this game, the Pistons stood for grit, grime and hard work.”

+On this night, the Pistons’ belated surge was enough to win.
 Up by three, Detroit fouled Jalen Brunson with 5.4 seconds left.
 Brunson made the first free throw and missed the second, and Drummond came up with the rebound and was fouled.

-A 53 percent free throw shooter on the season before the game, Drummond calmly made both shots to seal the win.
+Drummond shot 38 percent on free throws through his first five seasons.
+He improved last season, when he shot 61 percent, and he’s at 54 percent this season after finishing Thursday’s game in clutch fashion.

 MILESTONES